jimhendy/PandemicGame/README.md

 * tooltip for chosen role abilities
 * landing page image does not show on phone

+* Should pandemic.assess_actions only provide an array of objects to the client where we then present a series of options [
+     {action: "Drive/Ferry", player_name: "Jim", is_current_player: true, destination: "London", discard_card_name: null, is_dispatcher_moving_other_player: false, emit_response: "player_move"},
+     {action: "Cure", player_name: "Jim"}

+ ]

+Of all (remaining) available actions present choices via Client._ask_question...
+How to loop an unknown number of times? - recursion

 Initial deal should only be seen by player.
 All other draws should be shown to everyone.
 Other players cards should come/go to from different location.

 ## Installation